b-tsui/Codelet-Frontend/README.md

 # Codelet
 Codelet is a helpful study tool inspired by Quizlet.
-Create sets on topics you want to study and add flashcards, or choose from the many pre-made sets available.
-Cement your knowledge with helpful study tools such as quizzes, matching games, and flip - to - study versions ofcards.
+Create sets on any coding related topics you want to study and add flashcards, or choose from the many pre-made sets available.
+Cement your knowledge with helpful study tools such as quizzes, matching games, and flip - to - study versions of cards.

 Check us out here: [Codelet](https://www.codelet.info/)